yashclone999/Machine-Learning/README.md

 # Machine-Learning

-#### ML project that explores and compares the performance of various supervised learning algorithms, using different cross-validation and samping strategies, on regression tasks and classification tasks
+#### ML project that explores and compares the performance of various supervised learning algorithms, using different cross-validation and samping strategies, on regression task and classification task

 ### Regression Algorithm used
 Random Forest<br/>